codee-com/open-catalog/Checks/PWD008/README.md

 ### Relevance

-C/C++ array access syntax allows the use of indices outside the ranges array dimensions of even the array itself.
-Using indices corresponding to positions outside the array constitutes an out-of-memory-bounds error.
-Using an index outside the dimension bounds that results in accessing a valid array position in a different dimension is technically correct; however, it produces obscure code which is difficult to understand and reason about.
-Moreover, doing this in parallel code can introduce a data race when there is a recurrence pattern.
+The array access syntax in C, C++ and Fortran allows using indices that fall outside the defined dimensions of the array.

+It's technically possible to access valid positions in different dimensions by specifying indices beyond the bounds of the array.
+For instance, in C, the element before the start of a row corresponds to the last element of the previous row, since data is stored in row-major order.
+In contrast, Fortran stores data in column-major order.

+In any case, code that uses indices exceeding the array bounds is obscure and hard to understand, and can also easily lead to runtime errors.
+Additionally, in parallel programming, this practice can also create data races when there is a recurrence pattern in the computation.

 ### Code example

+#### C

-The following code iterates over the rows in parallel and each thread iterates sequentially over the columns.
-However, there is an out-of-dimension-bounds access causing that a thread access an array element of a different row, which results in a data race between the corresponding threads:
+The following code iterates over the rows of a 2D array in parallel, with each thread processing sequentially the columns of its rows.
+However, there is an issue with out-of-dimension-bounds access that causes a thread to access an element from a different row.
+This leads to a data race between the threads:

 ```c
 void foo() {